The four-point function of determinant operators in $\mathcal{N}=4$ SYM

-This paper is organised as follows.
+This paper is organized as follows.
 We begin with a summary of the results in section \ref{secR} and explain their derivation using the diagrammatical approach in section \ref{secPCGG} and the effective theory in section \ref{secET}.
 We make the remarks about the phase transition in section \ref{secPT} and outline perspectives on future work in section \ref{secConclusion}.
-The essential technical details are spelt out in the appendices.
+The essential technical details are spelled out in the appendices.